 Huge bouquets go that writing group, The Town Square Writers, who continually give feedback, encouragement, criticism, and laughter year after year.
 I would have no book without this group.

-Also, a rose goes to Margaret Lucke, who participates in my small critique group weekly, even when she is writing great mysteries, teaching college classes through UC Davis and participating on panels all over the internet on writing great mysteries.
+Also, a rose goes to Margaret Lucke, who participates in my small critique group weekly, even when she is writing great mysteries, teaching college classes through UC Davis and participating on panels all over the internet on writing her mysteries.
 Her Claire Scanlan Haunted House Mystery series is fantastic.
-My first read into the paranormal but I can’t wait for her next one to come out.
+My first read into the paranormal, but I can’t wait for her next one to come out.

-I wish to thank the ladies in the Historical Fiction Writers, a zoom group and subgroup of WFWA.
+I wish to thank the ladies in the Historical Fiction Writers, a zoom subgroup of WFWA .
 Our discussions and wonderful guest speakers are so informative and encouraging.
 Thanks to them and to Zoom for making it possible.

 I want to tell anyone who I know who has simply asked me how the book was going that I am so appreciative of you even remembering I am writing.
 Thank you for your interest and your encouragement.
 Each of you is very special to me.

 I want to express my thanks to my family for being so supportive.
 I know not all writers have that kind of support behind them, a true gift, and I find it invaluable.